 Pick up your baggage and go through customs.
 The officer may ask to look inside your baggage.
 Don’t worry-- this is a normal procedure.
 Please let them do their job.
 After you clear customs, move ahead to your connecting flight, if you have one.

-Students should arrive on campus on August 18, 2015.
+Students should arrive on campus on August 23, 2016.
 Airport pick-up is available from Raleigh-Durham International Airport (RDU) or Piedmont-Triad International Airport (GSO).
-To request airport pick-up, send your flight details to either François Masuka or Bill Burress no later than August 5, 2015.
-Students who do not request airport pick-up will be able to pick up their room keys from the Early Arrival Desk in Global D.
+To request airport pick-up, send your flight details to either François Masuka or Bill Burress no later than August 5, 2016.
+Students who do not request airport pick-up will be able to pick up their room keys from the Early Arrival Desk in Moseley.

 When calling campus security, please leave a detailed message including the following:

-Students are required to attend New International Student Orientation from August 18-21.
-Recommended departure for families, Sunday, August 23.
+Students are required to attend New International Student Orientation from August 23-26.
+Recommended departure for families is Sunday, August 28th.
 Orientation will familiarize students with academic and social life at Elon University, campus resources, and U.S. immigration law.

 During International Student Orientation, the GEC will provide transportation to local stores so students can purchase dorm room necessities such as bed linens, pillows, and alarm clocks.